eea/european.cache.registry/README.md

 For patching user access, set `PATCH_USERS` to a list of users to be added to a company.
 Use the company external id as a key.

+For patching licences, set `PATCH_LICENCES` to a list of licences to be added to a licences/aggregated endpoint.
+Only the data for the company_id and the given year will be patched.

 ## Syncronise with Licence Portal

 * The licences for ODS are now taken from DG Clima and exposed: